DylanMeeus/springboot_jwt_blog/_posts/2016-06-17-creating-your-first-laravel-app-and-adding-authentication.markdown

 ## Aside: Using Auth0 with Laravel

-Auth0 issues [JSON Web Tokens](https://jwt.io/) on every login for your users.
+**Auth0** issues [JSON Web Tokens](https://jwt.io/) on every login for your users.
 This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), user management, support for social identity providers (Facebook, Github, Twitter, etc.), enterprise identity providers (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.

 We can easily set up authentication in our Laravel apps by using the [Lock Widget](https://auth0.com/lock).
 If you don't already have an Auth0 account, [sign up](https://auth0.com/signup) for one now.
-Navigate to the Auth0 [management dashboard](https://manage.auth0.com/), select Applications from the navigational menu, then select the app you want to connect with Laravel.
+Navigate to the Auth0 [management dashboard](https://manage.auth0.com/), select **Applications** from the navigational menu, then select the app you want to connect with **Laravel**.

 ### Step 1: Install and Configure Auth0 plugin